Nitrogen levels in water worsening: Engineer says it’s a ‘canary in a coal mine’

 Call it an “issue.”
 But not a “crisis.”
 Yet.

-That’s the conclusion reached by Town Engineer John Cronin and intern Andre Oraseanu’s research on potable water on Shelter Island and presented to the Town Board last week.
+That’s the conclusion reached by Town Engineer John Cronin and intern Andre Oraseanu’s research on potable water on Shelter Island presented to the Town Board last week.

 The town has already experienced signs of increased nitrate levels in water, most recently at Shelter Island Presbyterian Church, where nitrate levels were so high the town was ordered to take action and post signs that the water is not safe.